 If your Excel file contains multi-select selection sets, each value in the cell will need to be separated with “||”.
 To create that set of characters, hold the shift key and press the backslash (\) key twice.

-The file should be saved as a .xls or .xlsx file.
+The file should be saved as a .xlsx file.

 Once your Excel file is ready for import, click the “Upload an Excel File” button and select the appropriate file from your computer.

 After you upload the file you will be able to select the import action - what you’d like to happen with this import.
 You may select one or more action, depending on your desired outcome.

 Step 2 is where you’ll select the Member Type column from your Excel file.
 This is how the system will know what member type each profile should be assigned.
 You will also want to select a default member type, which will be assigned if your file does not contain a member type specification.